 Got to Settings -> Update & Security -> Windows Update-> Check for update.

-Installing the update will fix this or any other issue that you might be experiencing in your Windows computer.
+Installing the update will fix this or any other issue that you might be experiencing on your Windows computer.

-Before you upgrade to the newest version, do remember backup data with EaseUS backup software.
+Before upgrading to the newest version, remember to back up data with EaseUS backup software.
 EaseUS Todo Backup allows all Windows users to back up their data under Windows 10/8/7 etc with simple clicks.
 It's easy to back up anything you need within 30 days.

 Step 1.
 To begin the backup process, click the Select backup contents button.

 Step 2.
 Four data backup categories are listed: File, Disk, OS, and Mail.